-I have demonstrated some voice exercises here for you to listen to.
+I have some voice exercises here for you to practice.

 I cannot over emphasise the importance of pausing.
 This gives you a chance to take a breath and gives your listeners a chance to take in what you have said.
 Everyone should pause at a comma, full stop, exclamation mark and before an important word or after an important word.

 Having said that you need to slow your speech down, you also need variety.
 Variety of pace, power and pitch.
 This will make what you say sound interesting and easy to remember.